TysonStanley/tysonstanley.github.io/_posts/2019-10-06-datatable_memory.md

 I want to emphasize that this post is not to say one approach is better than another.
 My opinion is **use what works for you**.
-Ultimately, this is why I am trying to understand the basic behavior of `data.table`, `dplyr`, and base R to do a basic data manipulation.
+Ultimately, this is why I am trying to understand the basic behavior of `data.table`, `dplyr`, and base R to do basic data manipulation---to understand when different tools are going to be more useful to me.

 Throughout this post, I use the terms **efficient** and **speed**.